Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 In this section, the AWS Lambda function has already been auto-instrumented with OpenTelemetry, so we will use the Dynatrace remote trace ingest API to ingest the Lambda traces into Dynatrace.

-If you had missed the eariler session, please submit a generated API token with the right access scope to us via [https://forms.office.com/r/b8We3K7Njk](https://forms.office.com/r/b8We3K7Njk)
+If you had missed the eariler session, please submit a generated API token with the right access scope to us via <a href="https://forms.office.com/r/b8We3K7Njk" target="_blank">https://forms.office.com/r/b8We3K7Njk</a>

 Without the token, you will not be able to view the remotely ingested traces.